hudsonrio/hudsonrio.github.io/_posts/2016-7-14-Titantic_Features_Bagging_and_More.md

 Nonetheless, I prepared fare (among my other features) in both ways, so I could test this intuition based on model efficacy.

-## How did continuous and categorically cleaned X values effect the accuracy of various models?
+## How did continuously and categorically prepared features effect the accuracy of various models?

 ![Table of Model Predictive Accuracy (Cross-validated F1 Scores)](https://raw.githubusercontent.com/hudsonrio/hudsonrio.github.io/master/images/blog%20posts/images_proj5/model_output_ranked.png?raw=true "Cross-validated F1 Scores")

-The table above is the ranked output of each of these models, ranked by their F1 score (which is a composite score of precision and accuracy of both prediction classes).
+The table above is the output of each of these models, ranked by their F1 score (which is a composite score of precision and accuracy of both prediction classes).

 As you can see above, the mean F1 score was higher for the models using scaled features than dummy features, and the top 3 performing models used scaled features; however, different models had different outcomes based on the scaled vs. dummy input.
 For example, a simple decision tree model with categorical inputs outperformed the same model with continuous data.

 The primary takeaway is that neither scaled or binarized data is inherently better than the other; it depends on the feature in question.
 Scaled data, however, was the way that I was able to create my most accurate model (as judged by F1 Score).

-## Why did these model outperform the others?
+## Which models outperformed the others?

-Two models stood out: Bagging (which is an ensemble method that uses decision_trees), and Logistic Regression (optimized by grid search).
+Two models stood out: Bagging (which is an ensemble method that uses decision trees), and Logistic Regression (optimized by grid search).

 Here are visualizations of the ROC curves of the Bagging model.
 The area under the curve is a good way for assessing the predictiveness of the model: